kelthuzadx/sparrow/README.md

     }
 }
 ```
 That's all we need to do if we use sparrow!
-We are no longer need to download tomcat server, check its version with your local jdk, configure it, write web.xml or use @WebX annotations, and so on...
+We are no longer download `Tomcat server`, check its version with your local jdk, configure it, write `web.xml` or use `@WebX` annotations, and so on...
 That's so damn work for novice.
 Here we just open browser and access `localhost:8080/hello` we will see our works, that is, a simple greeting message:)
-And more interesting, sparrow pre-defines a `/hello` page, it shows a friendly message for those new users:
+And more interesting, sparrow pre-defines a `/hello` page, it shows a friendly message for those who are new to use it:

 ![](docs/hello.png)